The Sopranos: Premise

 The series follows Tony Soprano, a North Jersey-based Italian-American mobster, who tries to balance his family life with his role as the boss of the DiMeo crime family.
-Tony's career causes him frequent rage and anxiety, and after suffering from a particularly bad panic attack, he reluctantly begins therapy sessions with psychiatrist Jennifer Melfi.
+Tony's career causes him frequent rage and anxiety, and, following a series of panic attacks, begins therapy with psychiatrist Dr. Jennifer Melfi, which becomes a central narrative thread.
 In Dr. Melfi's office, Tony slowly begins to open up about his emotional problems, even as his career continually leads him into dangerous and even life-threatening scenarios.
 He finds himself at odds with his wife Carmela, his uncle Junior, and other ambitious family members, as well as the Lupertazzi crime family of New York.